 Writing comes fairly easily to me as an adult.
-But trying to teach writing in our homeschool is a different story.
+But trying to teach writing to my kids is an entirely different story.
 Writing is such a personal endeavor.
 Whether you’re an adult or a child it takes lots of courage to put yourself out there with written words on a page.
-We’ve been through two writing programs and may not have found the perfect fit even yet.

 “Just keep writing, just keep writing, just keep writing….”

 (Do I have you all humming a certain theme song about now?!?)

 So if we’re gonna fit all this writing in it’s got to be fun, right?
 I have my little arsenal of ways we make writing fun at our house.
 Printables like these comic book templates make an awesome addition to blank books like these.
 They’re kind of a sophisticated, long lasting, version of a sketchbook!
 We use rubber cement and paste those comic book templates right in.

 My kids actually love working that way because it relieves the stress of “ruining” a page of their special book.
 They work on their page and only paste it into their book once they are satisfied!